 For such a (relatively) small nation, the United Kingdom (UK) is chock full of things to see and do.
-In the south, London epitomises the modern city, sporting endless activities and shopping…and good company is just one pub away!
+In the south, London epitomises the modern city, sporting endless activities and shopping.
+Plus, good company is just one pub away!

-Venture north, past the Old City of York, and you arrive in Scotland.
-Prepare for food as wild as the cold, and just as tasty (seriously, the haggis is worth trying).
-Then, fly west to Northern Ireland: the land of legends.
-Fill in your time by exploring natural beauty the likes of which you’ve never seen, before making your way back over to the beautiful and rugged Wales.
+Venture north, past the Old City of York, and you’ll arrive in Scotland.
+Prepare for food as wild as the cold, and just as tasty (seriously, haggis is worth trying).
+Next, fly west to Northern Ireland and fill in your time by exploring natural beauty the likes of which you’ve never seen.

 Do I need travel insurance for the UK?

-Even before you take off on your adventure, your travel cover is taking care of you.
-One of the great things about these policies is that they can help you get money back if illness prevents you from departure in the first place.
+Even before you take off on your adventure, your travel cover could be taking care of you.
+One of the great things about travel insurance with higher levels of cover is that they can help you get money back if illness prevents you from departure in the first place.

-Travel cover may help you recoup costs associated with those delays and cancellations, such as accommodation expenses and deposits you’ve already paid for (assuming you aren’t compensated elsewhere).
+UK Travel insurance may help you recoup costs associated with those delays and cancellations, especially if you incur additional travel or accommodation expenses (assuming you aren’t compensated elsewhere).

 Staying safe on the roads

-Driving in the UK is a form of transport you may need to rely on, but conditions on these roads vary quite a lot from Aussie ones.
+Driving in the UK is a form of transport you may need to rely on, but conditions on these roads vary greatly from Aussie ones.

 For one, the UK has more cars than Australia.
-As of September 2018, there were 38.4 million licensed vehicles in Great Britain, whereas Australia only had 19.2 million as of January 2018.
-All those vehicles and Great Britain still fits into the state of Queensland seven times!
+As of September 2020, there were 32.8 million licensed cars in the UK,1 whereas Australia only had 19.8 million registered motor vehicles as of January 2020.2 All those vehicles and Great Britain still fits into the state of Queensland seven times!

 The UK and Australia do have a reciprocal health care agreement (RHCA), through which Australians can access subsidised public healthcare when travelling between these two countries.
 However, you won’t be covered for everything, and you may still need to pay some expenses related to treatment.

-At least with travel insurance, any medical costs (e.g. emergency transportation, prescription medication, evacuation, dental) may be taken care of.
-In severe enough circumstances, it could even take care of the cost of returning you home, or expenses related to the accidental death of you or your travelling partner.
+At least with travel insurance for your UK holiday, any medical costs (e.g. emergency transportation, prescription medication, evacuation, dental) may be taken care of.
+In severe enough circumstances, it could even take care of the cost of returning you home, or expenses related to the accidental death of you or your travelling partner depending on your policy.

 Lost, stolen, or damaged belongings

-So, if your bag goes missing at Heathrow airport, your wallet gets stolen in a Glasgow pub, or your suitcase is damaged on a bus ride to Belfast, you shouldn’t be left out of pocket if you have travel insurance.
+So, if your bag goes missing at Heathrow airport because someone at the airport misplaced it, your wallet gets stolen in a Glasgow pub, or your suitcase is damaged on a bus ride to Belfast, your travel insurance policy should have you covered, bear in mind, conditions and sub-limits apply.
+Always read your PDS to make sure you know exactly what you’re covered for.

 Can travel insurance cover multiple European countries, or long trips?

-There are some things excluded from cover under travel insurance.
+There are some events and circumstances in which your travel insurer won’t pay out your claim.
 These exclusions may differ between policies and providers, but here are some standard ones:

 Top travel tips for the United Kingdom